panoply/esthetic/docs/src/docs/introduction/what-is-esthetic.md

 # Æsthetic vs. Prettier

 Æsthetic does not want to replace tools like Prettier.
 Prettier is a fantastic tool and even the Æsthetic project leverages it to format markdown files.
 The usage proposition for choosing Æsthetic over Prettier is a matter of code expression.
-When working with languages comprised of complex patterns the opinionated conventions of Prettier tend to impede upon structural intent and this can become problematic in programming languages where flexibility is a necessity.
+When working with languages comprised of complex patterns the opinionated conventions of Prettier tend to impede upon structural intent and this can become problematic in programming languages where flexibility is a matter of necessity.

+Æsthetic can replicate the same results as Prettier but the overall architecture and approaches employed differ.

+# Æsthetic vs. JSBeautify

+TODO